-- As the wife – am I showing Respect in Marriage as well as Appreciation and Admiration with my words?
+- As the wife – am I showing respect in marriage as well as appreciation and admiration with my words?

-- As the husband – is he showing love, security and appreciation with his words?
+- As the husband – is he showing love, security, and appreciation with his words?

-Sexual Intimacy in our Christian Marriage:
+Sexual Intimacy In Our Christian Marriage

-Proverbs 5:18-19 Let your fountain be blessed, and rejoins in the wife of your youth.
-As a loving hind and a graceful doe, Let her breasts satisfy you at all times; be exhilerated always with her love.
+“Let your fountain be blessed, and rejoins in the wife of your youth.
+As a loving hind and a graceful doe, Let her breasts satisfy you at all times; be exhilerated always with her love.”
+Proverbs 5:18-19 NASB

 - How often do we have sex vs how often we would prefer to have sex?